BMCNewsletter/bmcnewsletter.github.io/articles/OctoberClanNews.md

 # October Clan News
 ---

-WRITTEN BY BENI AND EULM
+WRITTEN BY BEAR AND EULM

 ***